yamathcy/yamathcy.github.io/_pages/about.md

 About me
 ======

-I'm a Ph.D student at [University of Tsukuba](), and The [Lab. for Sound and People with Compting](https://lspc.slis.tsukuba.ac.jp/), under the supervision of Prof. Nobutaka Suzuki,  Assos.Prof.
+I'm a third year Ph.D student at [University of Tsukuba](), and The [Lab. for Sound and People with Computing](https://lspc.slis.tsukuba.ac.jp/), under the supervision of Prof. Nobutaka Suzuki,  Assos.Prof.
 Hiroko Terasawa, and  Assist.Prof.
 Hiroyoshi Ito.

 My research interests include Machine Learning, Audio Signal Processing, Deep Learning, Musicology and Music Information Retrieval.